tomokawaguchi/dcs-employee-list-app/README.md

 1. Completing all the testing for both frontend and backend.
 Currently working on the testing with JUnit and Mokito for the backend.

-2. I would like to refactor my CRUD methods especially returned values from service layer to controller layer.
-At the moment I believe there are not enough indicator/response specified in the controller.

-3. I also would like to refactor React code so that my functions are more testable and become pure.
+2. I also would like to refactor React code so that my functions are more testable and become pure.
 Also I'd like to refactor components restructure more unit testing aspects in mind.